-- Use the drop-down list to select the Network Interface. - For IPv4 Configuration, use the drop-down list to select DHCP or Static IP. - For DHCP, configure your network using your HPSA DHCP-enabled environment.
-For more information about an HPSA DHCP-enabled environment, see the User Guide: OS Provisioning. - For Static IP, enter the IP address, subnet mask, default gateway, and DNS server. - Enter the Host Name and Domain for the new VM.
+- For IPv4, you can select DHCP to configure your network using your HPSA DHCPenabled environment, or choose Static to configure your network settings manually.
+For more information about an HPSA DHCP-enabled environment, see the SA User Guide: Provisioning. - You can specify a Static IP as the final network configuration for PXE boot, although DHCP must be enabled for you to PXE boot. - For static IP, you are required to enter the IP address, subnet mask, default gateway, and DNS server.